JanineAmelie/NEEN_react-parcel-boilerplate/README.md

 `postcss` key from `package.json`, and place its contents in a `.postcssrc` file too.

+---

 ## Folder structure and relative paths

 Keeping everything in the root directory obviously won't scale past a point.
-Parcel is very flexible about folder structure, but there are a few gotchas.
+Parcel is very flexible about folder structure, but there are

+**a few gotchas**:

 ### Moving JS entry